jruydemir/recipes/sauces/ragu.md

 * [ ] 1 tbsp Italian seasoning
 * [ ] 1 tsp granulated sugar
 * [ ] 1 cup chicken, or beef stock
+* [ ] Parm

 Preparation
 ===========
 1. In a hot pan add the oil, saute carrot, celery, and onion for 5 minutes until tender.
 Add garlic.
 2. Push ingredients to a corner of the pan and brown beef.
 Mix together.
 3. Add remaining ingredients.
-Lower to a simmer and cook until reduced by about half. ~1 hour.
+Lower to a simmer and cook until reduced by about half. ~60-90 minutes.
+Should decently stick to the back of a spoon.

-Notes
+4. Add fresh grated parm to taste.
+Sauce should be slightly salty.

+Noteas
 =====